Orama-Interactive/Pixelorama-Docs/docs/user_manual/import.md

 sidebar_position: 4
 ---

-In Pixelorama, it is possible to import [.pxo files](../concepts/project/#pxo-files), image files, [palette files](palettes) and [extension files](../extension_system/extension_basics).
+In Pixelorama, it is possible to import [.pxo files](../concepts/project/#pxo-files), image files, [palette files](palettes), video files, audio files, [extension files](../extension_system/extension_basics) and projects from other software, such as Krita, Aseprite & Photoshop, with limited support.
 To import a file, either `drag and drop` it into Pixelorama window or use `File > Open` dialog.

 You can also open files in Pixelorama through the your computer's file explorer by right clicking on a file, selecting "Open with" and selecting Pixelorama, but the process of making this work is different for each operating system/desktop environment.
 Doing this will open Pixelorama with the file automatically opened.
 You can also achieve the same thing by opening Pixelorama through the command line, and giving the names of the files you want to open as arguments.

 ## Supported image formats
 The image formats that can be imported are: `.png`, `.apng`, `.jpg`/`.jpeg`, `.webp`, `.bmp`, `.svg`, `.tga`, `.hdr`.
 Pixelorama can also import more complex image file formats, such as our own `.pxo`, as well as [OpenRaster](https://www.openraster.org/) (`.ora`), Aseprite's `.ase`/`.aseprite`, Krita's `.kra`, Photoshop's `.psd` and Piskel's `.piskel`.